How to Choose the Best Sunscreen for Your Skin Type

 • Sit under certain indoor lighting

-Even cloudy days aren’t safe — up to 80% of UV rays still penetrate clouds.
+Even cloudy days aren’t safe; up to 80% of UV rays still penetrate clouds.

-Understanding Sunscreen: Chemical vs. Mineral
+Understanding the Difference: Chemical vs Mineral Formulas

 Chemical Sunscreens